Kong/kong/CONTRIBUTING.md

 local function check()
   local ok, err = do_thing()
   if not ok then
-    return nil, "could not do thing: " .. err end
+    return nil, "could not do thing : " .. err end

   return true